-The stress fractures that commonly appear in the lower back is known as spondylolysis and it has been found in a small percentage of the overall population.
-A stress fracture has been found to be prevalent among young athletes, mostly individuals whose bones are not matured and still growing.
+Stress fractures commonly appear in the lower back are known as spondylolysis and is found in a small percentage of the overall population.
+A stress fracture has been found to be prevalent among young athletes, mostly individuals whose bones are not fully matured and still growing.

 What are the Symptoms of Stress Fractures?

-- Burning pain in the lower back, it is sharp at the beginning, over time it becomes a dull pain.
+- Burning pain in the lower back, it is sharp at the beginning and over time becomes a dull pain

-- They are worsened by arching, standing or pars “stress” activities, especially with increased training.
+- Pain worsened by arching, standing or 'stress' activities especially with increased training

 What are the Causes of Stress Fractures?

-Any activities which can overstress the pars interarticularis can result in the development of stress fractures.
+Any activities that can overstress the pars interarticularis can result in the development of stress fractures.
 The cause can also be attributed to activities that involve repetitive rotation and or hyperextension.

 Below are the lists of sports which have been identified to be responsible for the emergence of stress fractures: